grid-line

 TikTok Live Gifts

-Much like the creator fund, TikTok Live gifts typically aren’t very impactful.
+However, much like the creator fund, TikTok Live gifts typically aren’t very impactful for individual creators.
 While they range in value from $0.01 to $562.48, most stickers are only worth a few cents.

 While most TikTok influencers only earn a few thousand dollars per year, the highest-earning stars are making millions through brand partnerships gained through the app.